peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>bigPlaces</i>: The number of decimal places to move the decimal point to the right.
 If this number is negative, instead moves the decimal point to the left by this number's absolute value.

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Return Value:</b>

+A number whose exponent is increased by  <i>bigPlaces</i>
+, but not to more than 0.

+<a id="MovePointRight_PeterO_Numbers_EInteger"></a>
+### MovePointRight

+    public PeterO.Numbers.EDecimal MovePointRight(
+        PeterO.Numbers.EInteger bigPlaces);

+Returns a number similar to this number but with the decimal point moved to the right.

+<b>Parameters:</b>

+ * <i>bigPlaces</i>: The number of decimal places to move the decimal point to the right.
+If this number is negative, instead moves the decimal point to the left by this number's absolute value.

+<b>Return Value:</b>